realkoder/soft-dev-02-web-sec/MUNCHORA_RECON.md

-For local testing of Munchora (don’t use production — it has strict rate limits), enter the `soft-dev-02-databases project`, then enter `soft-dev-02-databases` project and start it by running `make dev`, then find real machines local IP by `ipconfig getifaddr en0` and now use that local IP for recon and other stuff from _Kali machine_.
+For local testing of Munchora (don’t use production — it has strict rate limits), enter the `soft-dev-02-databases project`, then enter `soft-dev-02-databases` project and remember to start rails server with `-b 0.0.0.0` and then run `make dev`, then find real machines local IP by `ipconfig getifaddr en0` and now use that local IP for recon and other stuff from _Kali machine_.